marko-js/marko/packages/marko/docs/10-awesome-marko-features.md

 #### 5. Import JavaScript modules

 Do you have some helper JavaScript functions that you need to use in your views?
-Marko let’s you import any JavaScript module into your template using the same syntax as the JavaScript `import` statement without using Babel or any other build tool.
+Marko lets you import any JavaScript module into your template using the same syntax as the JavaScript `import` statement without using Babel or any other build tool.
 No need for problematic globals (you could do that too, but please don’t or your coworkers will hate you).